 Oh No Ono was an experimental pop quintet from the tiny Danish town of Aalborg.
 Their music, intricate and otherworldly, defies conventions and expectations (and sometimes gravity).

-Oh No Ono consisted of Malthe Fischer, Nicolai Koch, Nis Svoldgård and the two Tambourhinoceros co-founder’s Aske Zidore and Kristoffer Rom.
+Oh No Ono consisted of Malthe Fischer, Nicolai Koch, Nis Svoldgård, Kristian Olsen and the two Tambourhinoceros co-founder’s Aske Zidore and Kristoffer Rom.
 They released two full-length albums Yes (2006) and Eggs (2009), but started of with the energic and refreshing EP Now You Know Oh No Ono.

-In the end of 2011, Oh No Ono called it quits all the 4 members are working on their own stuff at the moment.
+In the end of 2011, Oh No Ono called it quits and the members are doing their own stuff now.